open-pioneer/trails-starter/docs/Contributing.md

 ## Report an issue

 If you found a bug, please open an issue in an appropriate repository and provide us with clear instructions to reproduce it.
-A minimal sample repository or a failing test case will often be the best way to demonstrate a problem, making it more likely that your issue can actually be fixed.
+Please attach a reproducible sample that demonstrates the problem.
+Good examples are:

+-   a failing test case
+-   a small code snippet
+-   a sample repository (e.g. a fork of the starter repository)

 Our repositories are configured with issue templates that can help you write a good bug report.